 The ozonated blood is then injected back into the patient.
 With ozone autohemotherapy, blood is removed from the patient and injected with ozone directly.
 This blood is then reintroduced back into the body.

 Another type of ozone treatment is IV ozone therapy.
-It focuses on reducing inflammation and treating chronic fatigue, chronic pain due to rheumatoid arthritis, gum disease, lyme disease, chronic infections caused by persistent bacteria and many more.
+It focuses on reducing inflammation and treating chronic fatigue, chronic pain due to rheumatoid arthritis, gum disease, Lyme disease, chronic infections caused by persistent bacteria, and many more.

 Ozone Therapy Benefits

-Probably the biggest ozone therapy benefit is its natural noninvasive mode of administration.
+The biggest ozone therapy benefit is its natural noninvasive mode of administration.
 The process does not require any incisions or anesthetic, which reduces recovery time and reduces risks.
 The process has also not shown any serious side effects.

 Both human and animal models show the potential for oxygenation and ozone therapy treatment in killing cancer cells and reducing cancer symptoms.
 Consult your doctor to determine if ozone therapy is the right treatment for your needs.